Medical Laboratory Science

 Importantly, transfer and post-baccalaureate students must also submit a separate application for admission to Oregon Tech.
 Prospective students may apply online at URL http://www.oit.edu/portland-metro/admissions.
 When asked, applicants should select “Pre MLS” as their major.
 NOTE: Admission to Oregon Tech does not mean that an applicant has been admitted to the MLS professional program.

 Admission to the professional program is criterion-based, competitive, and decided by the program admissions committee.
 Admission selection is based upon scholarship, personal qualifications, recommendations from three references, and interview results.
-Selected candidates are interviewed in February or early March and applicants selected for admission are notified in writing by the Program Director during March.
+Selected candidates are interviewed in February and applicants selected for admission are notified in writing by the Program Director during March.
 To be eligible for admission, candidates for the MLS professional program must meet the following minimum eligibility requirements:

 - Those applicants who have earned a Baccalaureate degree must have completed a minimum of 95 transferable quarter credit hours to include: